In 2014, the CDC and Department of Education published the first federal definition of bullying.

 In addition, experiencing bullying can increase cortisol levels, which is something that often happens in conjunction with—or following—stressful events.
 This increased stress can then worsen the immune system and other hormone levels.

-Bullying may also have academic consequences for students.
-If someone is continuously experiencing bullying, they may often feel distraught, anxious, worried, frustrated, and/or distracted throughout the school day—so it is unsurprising that this can lead to decreased academic performance.
+A victim may often feel distraught, anxious, worried, frustrated, and/or distracted throughout the school day—so it’s unsurprising that this can lead to decreased academic performance.

 In fact, research shows that frequent bullying is associated with lower grade averages and test scores, and is correlated with higher dropout rates and decreased academic performance.